MizuchiLabs/mantrae/README.md

 ### Installation

-1. Download the latest release from the [releases page](https://github.com/MizuchiLabs/mantrae/releases)
+1. Generate a random secret with `openssl rand -hex 32`

+1. Use docker `docker run --name mantrae -e SECRET=<secret> -d -p 3000:3000 ghcr.io/mizuchilabs/mantrae:latest`

-1. Extract the downloaded file
+1. Or use the example docker-compose.yml file to run mantrae and traefik together

-1. Run the application `./mantrae`

 1. **Access the Web UI**:
    Open your web browser and navigate to `http://localhost:3000`

-1. Or use docker `docker run --name mantrae -d -p 3000:3000 ghcr.io/mizuchilabs/mantrae:latest`

-1. You can also use the example docker-compose.yml file to run mantrae and traefik together

-1. Use the admin password, which will be printed in the logs after the first start
+1. Use the admin password, which will be printed in the logs after the first start.
+You won't be able to access the password afterwards!

 ## Usage